sandor-lokos/szkriptnyelvek_docs/tkinter_gui.md

-# Megjelenés beállitásai a Geomterz manager-rel
+# Megjelenés beállitásai a Geometry manager-rel

 # Interaktivitás